 Both GEICO and USAA are great options for former or current members of the military and their dependents, but ultimately USAA has a slight advantage—especially if you are serving in active duty.

-Is USAA membership is only for active/former military?
+Is USAA membership only for active/former military?

 Even though USAA is marketing itself as proudly serving the U.S. military, they have actually widened the eligibility requirements to include regular civilians who are immediate family members of service members.